shaloo/desc/docs/source/docs/usecases.rst

 * List available Puttshack locations
 * Enable customer, kiosk operator initiated booking requests
-* Allow viewing and update of player profiles
 * Facilitate secure and fast online payments, cancellations
 * Notify customers regarding conversion of booking to a confirmed reservation
 * Enable customer to make changes to a reservation